zulip/zulip/docs/translating.md

 4. Translators translate the strings in Transifex.

-5. The translations are downloaded back into the codebase by a maintainer, using `tx pull`.
+5. The translations are downloaded back into the codebase by a maintainer, using `tx pull -a -f --mode=developer` (since we don't use the Transifex review flow).

 ## Translators' workflow